ljishen/nofscache/README.md

 This repository contains a Vagrantfile used to start an Ubuntu 18.04 environment for testing.

-## How to start the vagrant environment
+## How to start the Vagrant environment

 1. Download and install Vagrant
    ```bash